YoobeeWebTutors/javascript-manual/20-form-validation.md

 For this chapter, we'll be building a script to validate a simple contact form.
 Once we have it validating one form, we will extend the script so we can use it to validate almost any form.

 HTML 5 validation is pretty good, but isn't perfect.
 Some email addresses are valid when they shouldn't be.
-Customising the style of the error messages is possible but not consistant across browsers.
+Customising the style of the error messages is possible but not consistent across browsers.
 At time of writing Firefox, IE and Safari Mac do not support date fields.

-We'll be disabling HTML 5 validation and substituting our own.
+We'll be disabling HTML5 validation and substituting our own.

 ## Form Validator Requirements

 * Allow submission of form to its destination only if all the fields in the form are valid.
-* Provide helpful error messages next to each field
+* Provide helpful error messages next to each field.
-* Validate a field when it loses focus (is blurred)
+* Validate a field when it loses focus (is blurred).
 * Check if a field:
-  * is required (cannot be blank, unchecked or unselected)
+  * is required (cannot be blank, unchecked or unselected).
-  * must be a valid email address
+  * must be a valid email address.
-  * must contain a minimum or maximum length of characters
+  * must contain a minimum or maximum length of characters.

 ## Finished Product: